paulb00th/galapagos/content/about/the-team.md

 #### ABOUT US - INTRODUCTION

-<B>Galapagos Dive Academy</B> provides excellence in dive safety and instruction, while offering the highest levels of customer service available in the Galapagos Marine Reserve
+**Galapagos Dive Academy** provides excellence in dive safety and instruction, while offering the highest levels of customer service available in the Galapagos Marine Reserve

 Company principals, Claudia and Juan-Carlos offer over 35 years of combined experience as instructors and trip advisors, a wealth of expert local knowledge, and a real passion for the natural environment of the Galapagos islands.

-Set our below is a little background material about the team at <B>Galapagos Dive Academy</B>.
+Set our below is a little background material about the team at **Galapagos Dive Academy**.

 ##### Claudia Molina - PADI IDC Staff Instructor and co-owner.
 PHOTO